 The skills and knowledge acquired in the History major at IU Southeast prepare students for success.
 Like other liberal arts disciplines, history sharpens your ability to think critically, argue logically, conduct research, analyze data, and communicate clearly, both orally and in writing.
 The coursework in history is excellent preparation for entering the professional world or graduate school.

-The IUS History Program supports the IUS Institute for Local and Oral History.
+The IU Southeast History Program supports the IUS Institute for Local and Oral History.
 The institute promotes the study and practice of local and oral history including by offering workshops on how to conduct oral histories, encouraging student internships at local historical organizations, and sponsoring a speakers series on campus.
 For more information, visit the Local and Oral History website.